engie-group/shaystack/README.md

 export PIP_EXTRA_INDEX_URL=https://pypi.org/simple
 ```

-Haystackapi is set of API to implement [Haystack project specification](https://project-haystack.org/).
-It's compatible
+Haystackapi is a set of API to implement [Haystack project specification](https://project-haystack.org/).
+It's
-in Flask server in data center, edge or in AWS Lambda function.
+compatible with Flask server in data center, edge or in AWS Lambda function.

 ## Summary